Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

 Budget investor | Fast payback | Akseki, Kepez, Elmalı |

-Mid-budget, safe return | Stability | Muratpaşa, Döşemealtı, Manavgat |
+Medium budget, safe yield | Stability | Muratpaşa, Döşemealtı, Manavgat |

-Appreciation-focused | Capital growth | Konyaaltı, Kemer, Kaş |
+Appreciation-oriented | Capital growth | Konyaaltı, Kemer, Kaş |

-Foreign investor | Foreign-currency-based ROI | Alanya, Konyaaltı, Altıntaş |
+Foreign investor | Foreign currency-based ROI | Alanya, Konyaaltı, Altıntaş |

-Tourism income | High seasonal returns | Alanya, Serik/Belek, Kemer |
+Tourism income | High seasonal yield | Alanya, Serik/Belek, Kemer |

-Early entry / speculative | Appreciation momentum | Finike, Kumluca, Demre, Gazipaşa |
+Early entry / speculative | Value momentum | Finike, Kumluca, Demre, Gazipaşa |

-Alternative living / niche | Rural demand | Gündoğmuş, İbradı, Elmalı |
+Alternative life / niche | Rural demand | Gündoğmuş, İbradı, Elmalı |

 What Is the Property Depreciation Rate in Antalya?